Reverse psychology

 Reverse psychology is a technique involving the assertion of a belief or behavior that is opposite to the one desired, with the expectation that this approach will encourage the subject of the persuasion to do what is actually desired.
 This technique relies on the psychological phenomenon of reactance, in which a person has a negative emotional reaction to being persuaded, and thus chooses the option which is being advocated against.
 This may work especially well on a person who is resistant by nature, while direct requests work best for people who are compliant.
 The one being manipulated is usually unaware of what is really going on.

 Among adolescents

-Susan Fowler writes, "Beware that such strategies [of reverse psychology] can backfire.
+Susan Fowle writes, "that such strategies [of reverse psychology] can backfire.
 Children can sense manipulation a mile away."
 She instead recommends leading by example.